-In order to buy a fishing license you must first buy an Ontario Outdoors card.
+In order to buy a fishing license, you must first buy an Ontario Outdoors Card.
 You can do this

-- online (existing customers must have their Outdoors Card number to purchase via the internet) Have a printer ready!
+- Online (existing customers must have their Outdoors Card number to purchase via the internet.)
+Have a printer ready!

 Since it is so easy to do online and people like to be prepared in advance, many outfitters do not sell them at their lodges anymore.
-If you cannot buy one online, please check with your outfitter if they sell fishing licenses.
+If you cannot buy one online, please check with your outfitter if they sell fishing licences.
 If they don't you'll have to stop at a nearby Bait or Tackle Shop that sells them, Canadian Tire, or at a ServiceOntario office.

-For your Outdoors Card, you'll need your first and last name, date of birth, mailing and residential address, as well as height and eye colour.
+For your Outdoors Card, you'll need your first and last name, date of birth, mailing and residential address, as well as your height and eye colour.

-Non-Canadian residents can purchase a 3-year, 1-year or 8-day sport fishing license, a 3-year, 1-year or 8-day conservation fishing license, or a 1-day* sport fishing license.
+Non-Canadian residents can purchase a 3-year, 1-year, or 8-day sport fishing license, a 3-year, 1-year, or 8-day conservation fishing license, or a 1-day* sport fishing license.

 For more information, the Ontario Ministry of Natural Resources (MNR) has a list of frequently asked questions and information on fishing limits, size restrictions and catch and release on their website.
 In most cases a Conservation License allows you to catch and possess half the number of fish as the Sport Fishing License.

 Download or view the Ontario Fishing Regulations Summary online on the Government of Ontario website for more information on the lake you'll be fishing.